navjot1314/python-personal-assistant/README.md

 - Platform-independent execution

 ## Project Status
-Core assistant logic implemented.
-Code cleanup and modular refinement in progress.
+Core assistant functionality has been implemented, including command handling, automation tasks, alarms, and external API integration.
+The project focuses on modular design and extensibility rather than a fixed feature set.

 ## Future Enhancements
 - Voice-based command support